Official-Codaisseur-Graduate/Jobs-Board-Server/README.md

 # Preface
-- This repository is a continuation by members of Codaisseur class #27 of the "Jobs Board" real world project that was started by members of Codaisseur class #26.
+- This repository is a continuation by members of Codaisseur classes #28 and #27 of the "Jobs Board" real world project that was started by members of Codaisseur class #26.
 The original repo can be found here https://github.com/hastinc/Jobs-Board-Server.

 # Table of contents
 - [Jobs Board Server](#Jobs-Board-Server)